History of the Jews in the United Arab Emirates

-The history of the Jews in the United Arab Emirates describes the historical and modern presence of Jews over the millennia in the Middle East and the recorded meetings with Jewish communities in areas that are today in the geographic territories of the United Arab Emirates.
+The history of the Jews in the United Arab Emirates started in 1165.
+As of 2025, there is a small Jewish community in the UAE about 2,000 people.

-There is a small Jewish community in the United Arab Emirates (UAE).
-As of 2019, according to Rabbi Marc Schneier, it is estimated that there are about 150 families to 3,000 Jews who live and worship freely in the UAE.
-As of 2022, Judaism is experiencing a revival in the Emirates.
+The Abraham Accords normalized relations between Israel and the UAE in 2020.
+The first officially-licensed synagogue opened in Abu Dhabi in 2023.
 There are three synagogues across the UAE.
-Since the Abraham Accords were signed in 2020, which normalized relations between Israel and the UAE, the first officially-licensed synagogue in the country was opened in Abu Dhabi, the nation's capital.

 The Ministry of Tolerance led to the creation of the National Tolerance Programme and official recognition of the Jewish community in the UAE.

 Early history

 A historical journey to visit far-flung Jewish communities was undertaken by Rabbi Benjamin of Tudela from 1165 to 1173 that crossed and tracked some of the areas that are today in the United Arab Emirates, which had also been under the control of the Persians.
 His trek began as a pilgrimage to the Holy Land.
 He may have hoped to settle there, but there is controversy about the reasons for his travels.
 It has been suggested he may have had a commercial motive as well as a religious one.
 On the other hand, he may have intended to catalogue the Jewish communities on the route to the Holy Land so as to provide a guide to where hospitality may have been found for Jews travelling to the Holy Land.
 He took the "long road", stopping frequently, meeting people, visiting places, describing occupations and giving a demographic count of Jews in every town and country.

 One of the known towns that Benjamin of Tudela reported as having a Jewish community was in a place called "Kis", located in Ras al-Khaimah, one of the seven emirates of the UAE.
 Modern Ras al-Khaimah covers an area of 656 square miles (1,700 km2) in the northern part of the Arabian Peninsula.